-Writing is a medium of communication for humans, it is a way in which a person writes in different languages, numbers and symbols to communicate details, thoughts or any other thing through the written mode of communication.
+Writing is a communication medium for humans; it is a way in which a person writes in different languages, numbers and symbols to communicate details, thoughts or anything else through the written mode of communication.

 Author and writer are the two different titles given to persons who write.
 These terms refer to different types of writing persons and have different definitions but are used interchangeably.

-An author is a person who tries to convey his own ideas and thoughts through writing while a writer is a person who writes any literary piece but the idea is not necessarily his own.
+An author is a person who tries to convey his ideas and thoughts through writing, while a writer is a person who writes any literary piece, but the idea is not necessarily his own.

 Key Takeaways